inezjimenez/git-practice-conflict/README.md

 # git-practice-conflict

-This is my first local change.
+This is my second change.